Jump to topic

 In the case of alcoholics, clinicians may prescribe oral thiamine to offset the effects of the vitamin deficiency.
 However, parenteral thiamine supplementation (administered in the body apart from the mouth, like an IV) is the ideal line of treatment to replenish thiamine stores immediately and prevent any clinical symptoms or disorders from worsening.

 Parenteral thiamine supplementation does not result in recovery in approximately 25% of those with Wernicke-Korsakoff Syndrome.

 Alcohol Addiction Treatment Options

-- Detoxification programs — quitting alcohol can cause severe withdrawal symptoms.
-Detox programs allow a medical professional to monitor your health and progress, and prescribe appropriate actions.
+- Detoxification programs — when you stop drinking you may go through severe alcohol withdrawal symptoms.
+Detox programs allow a medical professional to monitor your health and progress and prescribe appropriate actions.

 - Support groups — Support groups provide refuge and encouragement among those who have suffered from a prior alcohol addiction.
 They may serve as an emotional outlet to ensure you stay clean.